In-Service Exam (ISE)

-The AUA does not require that students sit for the ISE instead it provides the ISE as a service to help residency programs gain a better understanding of the performance and progress of their residents.
+The AUA does not require that students sit for the ISE instead, it provides the ISE as a service to help residency programs gain a better understanding of the performance and progress of their residents.

 - Can a resident take the exam at another program?

-- OKAT examinees:
+- What about OKAT examinees?

 As in previous years, some programs may be hosting individuals taking the Oncology Knowledge Assessment Test (OKAT).
 Guest OKAT and ISE participants are responsible for contacting their host program site for testing arrangements, including start time, location, and method of testing (i.e., if they need to bring a laptop).
 Programs will be responsible for making accommodations for these individuals.
 Programs with an accredited fellowship program should contact their residency program director regarding testing arrangements.

+Each program determines their start time.
 As a guideline, the exam should be started after 7 a.m. and completed by midnight in your time zone.
 The ISE is allotted 4 hours for completion and the OKAT is allotted 3 hours.